danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-sheets.md

 Easy enough, right?
 Well, this basic example is, but I think it becomes really tricky to manage as soon as you want to present multiple sheets from the same screen or reuse sheets across your application.

-One problem is that you keep duplicating the `isSheetActive` logic everywhere.
+One problem is that you keep duplicating `isSheetActive` logic everywhere.
 You also have to duplicate the view producing logic whenever you present the same sheet from multiple views.

 I have therefore tried to find a way to work with sheets in a more reusable way that requires less code while still being flexible to support both global and screen-specific sheets.

-## Sheet Context
+## SheetContext to the rescue!

 After experimenting some with this, I came up with a way to let us reuse a bunch of this sheet-specific logic by gathering it in a `SheetContext` class: